-3 Policy objectives
+4 Policy objectives

-Hope into Action (hereafter referred to in this policy as 'HIA') takes its responsibility to protect and safeguard the welfare of children entrusted to its care seriously and it is committed to:
+Hope into Action:Coventry (hereafter referred to in this policy as 'HIAC') takes its responsibility to protect and safeguard the welfare of children entrusted to its care seriously and it is committed to:

-- Exercising care when appointing Coordinators and Empowerment Workers and to checking their suitability for the work; - Ensuring that everyone working with children has undergone a Disclosure and Barring Service (DBS) check at enhanced level; - Providing support, training and supervision for those people who work with children; - Treating all children with dignity and respect; - Building a 'culture of safety' in which children are protected from abuse and harm; - Providing an environment where children feel safe and are able to voice their worries if they feel uncomfortable; - Having a system for dealing with concerns about possible abuse; - Supporting victims of abuse; - Establishing and maintaining good links with the statutory child care authorities; - Reviewing its Child Protection Policy every two years. - Hope into Action: Coventry (hereafter referred to in this policy as 'HIA:C') recognises the need to build constructive links with children's agencies.
-HIA:C is a member of Thirtyone:eight (formerly Churches Child Protection Advisory Service [CCPAS]) - membership number 13029.
+- Exercising care when appointing City Coordinators and Empowerment Workers and to checking their suitability for the work; - Ensuring that everyone working with children has undergone a Disclosure and Barring Service (DBS) check at enhanced level; - Providing support, training and supervision for those people who work with children; - Treating all children with dignity and respect; - Building a 'culture of safety' in which children are protected from abuse and harm; - Providing an environment where children feel safe and are able to voice their worries if they feel uncomfortable; - Having a system for dealing with concerns about possible abuse; - Supporting victims of abuse; - Establishing and maintaining good links with the statutory child care authorities; - Reviewing its Child Protection Policy every year. - HIAC recognises the need to build constructive links with children's agencies.
+HIA:C is a member of Thirtyone:eight (formerly Churches Child Protection Advisory Service [CCPAS]) - membership number 13029. - HIAC accepts keeping the child safe is of utmost importance